-John Surtees is the only driver to have won World Championships both on bikes and in cars, 1964 F1 champion Surtees’ career spanned thirteen seasons after which he set up his own team.
+John Surtees is the only driver to have won world championships both on bikes and in cars.
+The 1964 F1 champion’s career spanned 13 seasons of grand prix racing, after which he briefly ran his own team.

-His championship defence was spoilt by an accident racing in the CanAm series and complications arising from it would hinder his racing career from then on.
+A dreadful crash at Mosport in 1965 spoiled Surtees’ championship defence and complications arising from it would hinder his racing career from then on.
 He split from Ferrari in 1966 after a falling out with team manager Eugenio Dragoni.

-In 1967 he drove for Honda’s first Grand Prix effort, with a Lola chassis adapted to take their V12 engine.
+In 1967 he drove for Honda’s fledgling grand prix team, using a Lola chassis adapted to take their V12 engine.
 In Monza, after the Lotuses of Clark and Hill retired, Surtees took a superb, opportunistic win, beating Jack Brabham to the finishing line by a nose.